teststa/teststa1/README.md

 http://www.stashgroup.net

-StashCoin uses blakecoin's blake-256, the algorithm was written as a candidate for sha3.
-Based on round one candidate code from the sphlib 2.1 and reduced the compression function to 8.
-Mining with Kimoto Gravity Well implementation.
+StashCoin uses the SHA256 algorythm with Kimoto's Gravity Well implementation.
 As it is right now, StashCoin is largely based on stashcoin with some modifications.